What is an Executor?

 - Once this information has been found you are then responsible for identifying whether there are any inheritance tax, capital gains or income tax liabilities, and paying those taxes at some point.

-- You will need to work closely with HMRC to declare all assets and liabilities and complete the relevant IHT205 or IHT400 form.
+- You will need to work closely with HMRC to declare all assets and liabilities and complete the relevant inheritance tax form.

 - Once inheritance tax has been paid you need to obtain the grant of probate (for executors) or letters of administration (where someone died without a valid Will).
 This is a vital document as it gives you legal permission to act on the assets originally owned by the deceased.